SAP/spartacus-docs/_pages/dev/css-architecture.md

 title: CSS Architecture
 ---

-This document provides a high level overview of the CSS architecture of Spartacus.
+This page provides a high level overview of the CSS architecture in Spartacus.

 ## Style Library

-Spartacus is provided as a set of standard components, distributed in so-called _npm libraries_.
-Libraries are used to ensure both extensibility and upgradability at the same time.
+Spartacus is provided as a set of standard components that are distributed in npm libraries.
+These libraries help to ensure that Spartacus remains both extensible and upgradable at the same time.

-To deliver full flexibility for styling, all CSS rules are provided in a separate library (`@spartacus/styles`).
-This make the styles completely optional, configurable and extendible.
-Customers can extend or replace the standard styles as well as implement their own style rules.
+To deliver as much flexibility as possible for styling, all of the CSS rules are provided in a separate `@spartacus/styles` library.
+This makes the styles completely optional, configurable, and extensible.
+You can extend or replace the standard styles, and also implement your own style rules.

-Additionally, an existing UI framework such as Bootstrap can be used in Spartacus without making it a hardcoded dependency.
+Additionally, an existing UI framework, such as Bootstrap, can be used in Spartacus without making it a hard-coded dependency.

 ### Versioning

-Spartacus libraries support Semantic Versioning, which means that breaking changes are not allowed during the lifetime of a major version.
+Spartacus libraries support semantic versioning, which means that breaking changes are not allowed during the life cycle of a major version.
 This is also true for the style library.
-A new style rule, or adjusted rule, will influence the existing storefront experience.
-Customers who trust on the semantic version scheme, should not be surprised with new styles during the lifetime of a stable release.
+A new style rule, or an adjusted rule, will influence the existing storefront experience.
+Customers who follow the semantic version scheme should not be surprised by the appearance of new styles during the life cycle of a stable release.

-At the same time, Spartacus likely evolves from minor to minor version.
-To allow for gradual changes in the style layer, new or adjusted style rules are added for a specific version.
-These changes are not added in the style build process, unless you would explicitly "opt-in" for those changes.
-You need to set a single variable, to leverage the latest breaking styles changes.
-Non-breaking changes will be added regardless.
+At the same time, it is likely that Spartacus will evolve from one minor version to the next.
+To allow for gradual changes in the style layer, new or adjusted style rules are added for a specific version, but these changes are not added in the style build process unless you explicitly opt in to receive these changes.
+You need to set a single variable to leverage the latest breaking styles changes.
+Note that non-breaking changes are added regardless.

-The following code snippet illustrates an additional style for version 2.2:
+The following example illustrates an additional style for version 2.2:

 ```scss
 cx-mini-cart {